exasol/ai-lab/doc/developer_guide/developer_guide.md

 * Don't forget to specify CLI option `--aws-profile`.
 * Ensure the related AWS stack does not exist.
 If there was a rollback then please delete the stack manually, otherwise the script will fail.

-For command `setup-release-codebuild`:
-* If the script fails with error message "_Failed to create webhook.
+If `setup-release-codebuild` or `setup-ci-codebuild` fails with error message "_Failed to create webhook.
 Repository not found or permission denied._" then
 * Ensure to grant sufficient access permissions to the Github user used by the script.
 * You can use a Github "_Repository role_" for that.
 * The repository role must include the following permissions
   * Inherit the permissions from default role "Write"
   * Additional repository permission "Manage webhooks"
 * In AWS you can configure the Github token by a resource with logical ID `CodeBuildCredentials`
   * Please note: There must be only one stack containing such a resource.
   * The definition of the AWS resource `CodeBuildCredentials` can use credentials from tha AWS secret manager.

 ```yaml
 Resources: